rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 #### Exercise
 Python will not do any more work than absolutely necessary to find out if a logical expression is true or not.
 That means that, if the value left of `and` is considered false by Python, then there is no reason look at the right value, since it is already established that they are not *both* considered true.
 In this case the expression reduces to the *left* value.
 I.e. `False and True` reduces to `False`.

 If the value left of `and` is considered *true* by Python, then Python needs to look at the right value too to establish if they are *both* considered true.
 In this case the expression reduces to the value on the *right*.
 I.e. `True and False` reduces to `False`.

 A rule-of-thumb is that the whole expression reduces to the last value that Python needs to consider to decide if the whole expression is true or flase.

-Use the same rationale to explain to yourself how the two last combinations in @sec:and_rules are evaluated.
+Use that rationale to explain to yourself how the two last combinations in @sec:and_rules are evaluated.

 #### Exercise {#sec:or_rules}